 The reporting company's business goals should drive the use of a particular GHG Protocol accounting standard.
 The Scope 3 Standard enables a company to identify the greatest GHG reduction opportunities across the entire corporate value chain, while the Product Standard enables a company to target individual products with the greatest potential for reductions.
 The Scope 3 Standard helps a company identify GHG reduction opportunities, track performance, and engage suppliers at a corporate level, while the Product Standard helps a company meet the same objectives at a product level.
+The GHG Protocol Scope 3 and Product Standards both take a value chain or life cycle approach to GHG accounting.
 Common data is used to develop scope 3 inventories and product inventories, including data collected from suppliers and other companies in the value chain.
 Since there can be overlap in data collection, companies may find added business value and efficiencies in developing scope 3 and product inventories in parallel.